We Ate Balut -- The Absolute Strangest Food You Can Find In New York City

+It’s called balut, and it’s basically a hard boiled egg with a fertilised duck embryo inside.
+In other words, there’s a partially formed duck foetus in the egg.

+While it might seem strange to most, balut is actually a common dish in the Philippines and parts of Southeast Asia.
+The second annual balut eating contest also takes place on Saturday, August 3 in Manhattan’s Lower East Side with last year’s winner downing 18 eggs in 5 minutes.

-We learned how to properly eat a balut from Maharlika owner Nicole Ponseca, and then took some back with us to the Business Insider offices to see how our co-workers would react to eating the balut.
+We learned how to properly eat a balut from Maharlika owner Nicole Ponseca, who’s eaten these fertilised duck eggs since she was a kid.
+We then took some back with us to the Business Insider offices to see how our co-workers would react to eating the balut.

 Business Insider Emails & Alerts